Intelligent-Silicon/AutoUnattend/README.md

 [Add and Remove packages to a mounted offline boot.wim, install.wim or install.esd file](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image)

 The ```.INF``` file contains all a list of the files the driver package needs to function properly and is added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store) automatically, ready for automatic installation when Windows is installed.
-This methpod can exclude additional software which would have been installed using the users "manually operated" installation program.
+This method can exclude additional software which would have been installed using the User's "manually operated" installation program.

 The below example, in order, mounts, adds a single signed driver, all signed drivers, a signed or unsigned driver, all signed or unsigned drivers, unmounts.
 ```